Alec Croskery: Early life and death

+Career

 Croskery helped to found the Wellington Retail Soft-goods Employees' Union in February, 1912, and served as its secretary.
 He also served as Secretary of the Wellington Butchers' Union, Secretary of the NZ Shop Assistants' Federation, and the Wellington Plumbers' and Gasfitters' Union, from their foundation until his death in 1952.
 Croskery worked hard to increase the union's membership, particularly in provincial areas outside Wellington, and supported the incorporation of all shop employees into one union.
 A capable administrator and advocate, he was a model arbitrationist union secretary.
 He had a meticulous approach to clerical and financial matters and invested union funds shrewdly.

 From 1913, Croskery was closely involved with the Wellington Trades and Labour Council and its successor, the Wellington Trades Council, serving as an executive member from 1936 and as vice president from 1939 to 1945.
 He was also active in the political wing of the labour movement.
 He stood unsuccessfully for the Wellington City Council on several occasions, and contested the Wellington Suburbs electorate for the New Zealand Labour Party in the 1919 and 1922 general elections.
 He was a member of the Labour Party's national executive in 1937–38 and 1939–40, but he always put the interests of his union's members first.

 In the 1930s, Croskery emerged as a significant figure in the national labour movement.
 In 1936 he became secretary of the New Zealand Alliance of Labour, and the following year he played an important role in unifying the various factions to form the New Zealand Federation of Labour (FOL).
-He served on the Wellington Hospital Board from 1935 to 1941, and as a workers' representative on the Court of Arbitration from 1937 to 1938.
+He was a member of the Wellington Hospital Board from 1935 to 1941.
+He served as a workers' representative on the Court of Arbitration from 1937 to 1938.
 He later served on the Industrial Emergency Council and the Workers' Compensation Board.
 He became a member of the FOL's executive in 1942 and its vice president in 1943.

+In 1945, he attended the World Trade Union Conference in London alongside many renowned trade unionists.
 In 1946, Croskery was elected President of the Federation of Labour, succeeding Angus McLagan; he held office until his death in 1952.
 He served as FOL President during a time of difficulty for the labour movement, including the formation of the rival New Zealand Trade Union Congress in 1950, the bitter 1951 waterfront dispute, and political opposition from a resurgent National Party.
 However, colleagues recalled his calm, steadying influence; mediation rather than confrontation was his style.
 He worked well with FOL Vice-president Fintan Patrick Walsh, and was an exemplary representative for the New Zealand labour movement overseas, serving as a delegate to the World Trade Union Conferences in London in 1945 and in Paris in 1949, as well as to the International Labour Organization's conference in Geneva in 1949.